Neckar: Sources

 Between Bad Wimpfen with its Stauferpfalz and Mosbach, the Neckar enters the Odenwald, where, again in a gorge-like valley, high, elevated, forested slopes line its riverside and especially on the right side, deeply cut valleys enter.
 At the last of his distinctive knees at Eberbach it turns west, enters at Hirschhorn for a short distance Hessian territory and is then up to Neckarsteinach on long parts the border between Baden-Württemberg and Hessen.
-At Neckargemünd the Elsenz enters from the left, its lower reaches using a part of the Neckars former Maurer river loop which extended far south.
-At the city of Heidelberg, which borders in the north the Odenwald and at the south the Königstuhl (Odenwald), the Neckarvalley is cut in the deepest by over 400m through mountains.
-After passing the Heidelberger historic city, the river enters the wide Upper Rhine Plain and after further about 25 kilometers in Mannheim roughly at its middle it enters the Rhine from the right.
+At Neckargemünd the Elsenz enters from the left, its lower reaches using a part of the Neckar's former Maurer river loop which extended far south.
+At the city of Heidelberg, which borders in the north the Odenwald and at the south the Königstuhl (Odenwald), the Neckar travels through a 400m deep valley between mountains.
+After passing the Heidelberger historic city, the river enters the wide Upper Rhine Plain and after about 25 kilometers, it enters the city of Mannheim roughly at its middle, where it enters the Rhine from the right.